mzsiga/brkrst-2044/README.md

 ## CDS 1
 This folder contains the instructions and steps for Common Deployment Scenario 1: One Router with One ISP Link.

-lab demo basic configurations.
-These files do not include the internet peering / connection configurations.
-This is for you to fully configure all internet peerings as you prefer or you can follow the associated scenario guides.
-See the README.md file in that folder for details.

 ## CDS 2
+This folder contains the instructions and steps for Common Deployment Scenario 2: One Router with Dual ISP Links.

 ## CDS 3
+This folder contains the instructions and steps for Common Deployment Scenario 3: Two Router with Two ISP Links.

 ## CDS 4
+This folder contains the instructions and steps for Common Deployment Scenario 4: Multiple Routers, Multiple links, and Multiple Sites

 ## initial-configs
 This folder contains the initial lab demo basic configurations.
-These files do not include the internet peering / connection configurations.
-This is for you to fully configure all internet peerings as you prefer or you can follow the associated scenario guides.
-See the README.md file in that folder for details.
+Load these into your topology to following along with the different CDS Scenarios.

 ## final-configs
-This folder contains the lab demo configurations with all internet peering configured and operational.
-You can use these as a reference as you complete the different scenarios.
-See the README.md file in that folder for details.
+This folder contains the final working configuration for each CDS Section.
+You can use these as a reference as you complete the different CDS scenarios.